inspirobot/wizard-api/README.md

-# simple-express-crud-api
+# wizard-api
-This is just a simple CRUD API of Books made with Express.
-The aim is to provide an API as starting point to other implementations or tests.
+API for wizard made with Express and Swagger.
+This will be merged with the wizard game when it is ready.

 To start it, install Node and run: